Endpoints currently available

 Methodology:

-- Or from high quality water solubility and ecotoxicity data provided by the client: Holistic Approach
+• Or from high quality water solubility and/or ecotoxicity data provided by the client: Holistic Approach

 Accuracy: